Azure-Samples/function-call-dynamic-query-demo/README.md

 ## Getting Started

-You may deploy using Github Actions or through the `azd up` command.
+You may deploy using the `azd up` command.

-### Github Actions

 ### Local Enviornment